damitas/demowork/README.md

 ## Run Regression suite
 `mvn test -Dplatform=chrome`<br/>
-Regression test suite contains all the tests within the automation framework and any tests identified as manual tests.
+Regression test suite contains all the tests within the automation framework and any tests identified as manual tests included in excel.

 ## Future developments<br/>
 1. Better solution to creating random data.